 Green building is offering up lots of new career opportunities.
 It’s an exciting sector, and it’s where new graduates in engineering, construction, and architecture want to be. roof down.
-Today, careers in real estate industries like residential development, and the front end occupations like sales, corporate body property management are also winners with the sustainability movement.
+Today’s careers in real estate industries like residential development and front end occupations like sales and corporate body property management are also winners with the sustainability movement.

 A Bright Green Future

 While green buildings can help the planet and all those living on it by reducing climate change and preserving natural resources, this movement has also become big business, thus showing itself as sustainable.
 The green and sustainable building will put down firm roots and grow strong by improving the bottom line.